tomzmtl/steam-finder-2000/notes.md

 # Developer Notes

-Time spent: 6h30
+Time spent: 7h30

 **Disclaimer:**

 - During my development, I found the Steam API endpoints to be very unstable.
 A lot of time, requests would just return invalid JSON responses.
-I sometimes had to hit the submit button up to 10 times before getting a good response for the same request.
-When it works, it's all good, but be ready to insist on that button.
+So you may have to retry some requests.
+- I also had issues multiple times with player game list returning empty after many attempts.
+This will make the UI show as if the player game data is private.
+I have no idea why this is, but all my test IDs eventually started to return empty lists.
+Maybe there's a timeout on specific API keys after too many requests.
+Just try again using another Steam ID.
 - Steam players can choose to have their games list private.
 The UI accounts for this, but be sure to load a user with a public games list and recent activity to see the whole thing.

 ## Overall architecture